GTFO-Modding/GTDO/reference/datablocks/backup/wardenobjective.md

 }
 ```

-### 5 - PlaySound
+#### 5 - PlaySound

 Play certain sound in/from specific zone.
-You will need to collect the sound ID from vanilla data.&#x20;
+You will need to collect the sound ID from vanilla data.

 ```json
 {